 1 to review footnotes periodically and to propose the deletion of their country footnotes or of their country names from footnotes, as appropriate;

-2 to take account of further resolves above in making proposals to WRCs in relation to footnotes or country names in footnotes.
+2 to take account of further resolves above in making proposals to WRCs in relation to footnotes or country names in footnotes;

+3 to submit their proposals under the WRC standing agenda item described in further resolves 2 to the second session of the CPM for information if available before submitting them as soon as possible to the conference.

-ANNEX 1 TO RESOLUTION 26 (REV.WRC-19)
+ANNEX 1 TO RESOLUTION 26 (REV.WRC-23)

-Previous WRCs have recognized that the scope of the standing agenda item is only related to requests from administrations to delete their country footnotes or to have their country name deleted from footnotes, if no longer required.
+Previous WRCs have recognized that the scope of the WRC standing agenda item described in further resolves 2 of this Resolution is only related to requests from administrations to delete their country footnotes or to have their country name deleted from footnotes, if no longer required.
 However, previous WRCs have also received proposals on the addition of country names to existing footnotes and on the addition of new country footnotes.

 It is recognized that it is not the intention of WRCs to encourage the addition of country names to existing footnotes.